EddieSanhz/lime-bot/README.md

 ### How could it not be a spammer bot?
 -	It should stop when someone is constantly talking to it
-	- Stop replaying to them and wait a time (only for that person)
+	- Stop replying to them and wait a time (only for that person)
 	- Also it should stop if a lot of people is talking to it and go away for a while

 ### What I wish it could do?